TheJupiterDev/KoreUI/README.md

   <strong>Dynamic GUI Generator from JSON Schema</strong><br />
   Build fully-functional PySide6 interfaces from JSON Schema — including complex features like <code>if/then/else</code>, <code>allOf</code>, dynamic arrays, and real-time validation.
 </p>

 ---

+> ⚠️ This project is still in pre alpha stages!

+---